Toulouse - the heart of southwest France

 Couvent des Jacobins.
 Former church, now a museum, that also houses the relics of St. Thomas Aquinas.
 The building and cloisters are a significant examples of southern French gothic architecture.
 Dating from the 12th and 13th centuries, the church contains an unusal centrally-supported rib vaulted roof, known as the palm tree.

 Cathédrale Saint Etienne.
 A very unusual small gothic cathedral, in two halves which are not on the same axis.
-Mediaeval builders rebuilt the choir with a high vaulted roof, but never got round to rebuilding the older nave which is not aligned with the choir.
+Medieval builders rebuilt the choir with a high vaulted roof, but never got round to rebuilding the older nave which is not aligned with the choir.

 Pont Neuf - Fine 16th - 17th century bridge over the Garonne. the holes above the piers, between the arches, are not just for decoration, but to let the water through in the event of serious flooding